Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 “Come Together” has frequently appeared on numerous publications’ lists of the Beatles’ best songs.
 In 2006, Mojo magazine placed it at No. 13 in their list of the Beatles’ 101 best songs.
 Four years later, Rolling Stone ranked it No. 9 on their list of the band’s 100 greatest songs.
 Meanwhile, Entertainment Weekly and Ultimate Classic Rock ranked it at No. 44 and No. 20, respectively.
 In 2015, NME[citation needed] and Paste placed it at No. 20 and No. 23 in their respective lists of the band’s best songs.

-Rolling Stone ranked “Come Together” at No. 202 on their list of the 500 Greatest Songs of All Time in 2004, re-ranking it No. 205 in the 2010 revised list.
-Based on the song’s appearances in professional rankings and listings, the aggregate website Acclaimed Music lists “Come Together” as the 16th most acclaimed song of 1969, the 113th most acclaimed song of the 1960s and the 393rd most acclaimed song in history.
+Rolling Stone ranked “Come Together” at No. 202 on their list of the 500 Greatest Songs of All Time in 2004, re-ranking it No. 205 in the 2010 revised list.[citation needed] In 2024, Consequence ranked the song’s bassline as the best of all time.

 Lawsuit